Move-Mastery-Path/practical-aptos/README.md

-# Aptos by Example
+# Practical Aptos

 Welcome to **Practical Aptos**!
-This project is a hands-on guide to learning the Aptos Move programming language.
-Inspired by the
+This project is a hands-on guide to learning the Aptos Move programming language.s

 Our goal is to provide clear, runnable code examples, **along with targeted exercises and solutions**, to take you from foundational concepts to advanced development practices on Aptos.